-A close reading uses short quotations (a few words or only one word) inside sentences that make an argument about the work itself (rather than an argument about your reactions, incidents in the author's life, or whether things today are different from or similar to the society depicted in the story).
+A close reading uses short quotations (a few words or only one word) inside sentences that make an argument about the work itself.
+Your focus in a close reading is the words the author has written, rather than a narrative that describes your reactions, or a list of important incidents in the author's life, or a discussion of how things today compare to the society depicted in the story.

 Note: Close reading is always re-reading.